FlindersVEXTeam/Website/README.md

 # flindersvex.com

-The Flinders VEX Team website.
+Flinders VEX Robotics Team public facing website.
+Contains information on how to join the team, upcoming workshop dates and past major event summaries.

-## Roadmap
+### Roadmap

-### Blog pages
+#### Blog
-- Previous event cards turn into hyperlinks to more detailed pages per event
+- [ ] Previous event cards turn into hyperlinks to more detailed pages per event
-- These include more media from the event, a longer description, details about any sponsors or partners, etc.
+- [ ] These include more media from the event, a longer description, details about any sponsors or partners, etc.
-- Each page uses a standard template that is easy to copy and link to
+- [ ] Each page uses a standard template for easy editing.

-### "About us" / "Who are we?"
+#### About Us Section
-- We need a dedicated section (Likely under the "Want to join" section) to go into more detail about who we actually are
+- [ ] We need a dedicated section (Likely under the "Want to join" section) to go into more detail about who we actually are

-### Team "homebase" page
-- Dedicated page that serves as a landing page for team members with hotlinks to all our dedicated apps
-- Should be public facing but shouldn't give access to anything in particular
-- `team.flindersvex.com` or something
-- Links to: Onshape, Notion, Discord, Rubric, GitHub